 Moments later we happen on a herd of elephants.
-They don’t like us either.
-A couple trumpet their indignation.
+They don't like us either.
+A couple of them trumpet their indignation.
 One flairs its ears and starts to charge.
-It’s a mock charge.
+It's a mock charge.

 After our sundowner, we begin a night drive and see a giant eagle owl, an African wild cat, a gannet, and a spotted hyena.
 I'm amazed at how well the guide and his assistant are able to pick out animals in the darkness, just by sweeping a spotlight back and forth.

 Wake-up call: 6:00, breakfast: 6:30, and we're in the Land Cruiser at 7:20.
 The game drive is uneventful, but I enjoy so much being in Africa.
 The day is sunny and there's a sweet breeze in the air.

 Back at the camp, we prepare for departure, then at 10:20 head to the air strip.
 A plane is to pick us up at 11:00, but it's 15 minutes late.
 We get aboard for the 40-minute flight to Savuti Camp, but find several intermediary stops have been added to the itinerary -- Mombo Camp and Kings Pool Camp -- and the travel time is an hour, forty-five minutes.
 We are met by our guide, Ronald, and the drive to the camp takes about a half hour.

 After a nice lunch, we have some free time and I make entries in my journal and take a shower (it's another outside shower and it's simply wonderful!).
 JJ naps.

 High tea begins at 4:00, and the safari drive commences a half hour later.
 It's relatively uneventful, but there's a fine lion encounter (photo).
 It's a male and we park maybe 15 feet away from where he's resting.